The Bull Run Run is about having fun. We don’t have a lot of rules, but since we generally have a fairly large field of runners, we have to have some.

 - Cutoff Times: You must have departed each aid station that has a “hard” cutoff time before that cutoff time to continue in the event.
 “Soft” cutoff times are provided at aid stations prior to “Do Loop - Out” at 35.5 miles as warnings that at your current speed, you are no longer on pace to finish under the 13 hour time limit for the race.

-- Drop Bags: We do not transport drop bags to aid stations.
-You may leave a bag in the designated area at the start/finish area for your use at the Hemlock aid station (17.6 miles).
+- Drop Bags: For 2021, we will transport a single, marked drop bag to the Fountainhead aid station.
+You pass through this aid station twice during the latter two-thirds of the race.
+Fountainhead outbound is at 28.9 miles and inbound is at 37.9 miles.
+You may also leave a finish line bag in the designated area at the start/finish area, which you may also use at the Hemlock aid station (17.6 miles).

 - Hiking Poles: This course does not have mountainous climbs and descents, and is not technical.
 The trails can also be somewhat congested.
 The use of hiking poles is prohibited in the Bull Run Run.